stevewillcock/tiberius-mappers/README.md

 ## TODO

-- Add tests (proc macros are not as straightforward to test!)
+- Add more tests (proc macros are not as straightforward to test!)
-- Support mapping by index
+- Decide whether to support mapping by index for borrowed rows
+    - It may be cleaner to always map into owned types (i.e. remove FromRowBorrowed) and to always map by index (as it's faster) but with an option to validate the row names in the returned query result set against the struct field for safety
 - Improve error messages
-- Support an owned version of the trait (e.g. FromRowOwned or via derive attribute parameters) - this would allow us to support mapping to structs without a lifetime parameter.
-Would need to map &str to String, etc.
-- Support renaming fields (maybe, not sure if this is a good idea!)
+- Possibly support renaming fields (maybe, not sure if this is a good idea - would need to determine how this interacts with the decision about removing FromRowBorrowed as mentioned above)